dwango/fibers-rs/README.md

 [Documentation](https://docs.rs/fibers/)

 Note that `fibers` heavily uses [futures](https://github.com/alexcrichton/futures-rs) to represent asynchronous task.
-If you are not familiar with [futures](https://github.com/alexcrichton/futures-rs), we recommend that you refer the `README.md` and `TUTORIAL.md` of [futures](https://github.com/alexcrichton/futures-rs) before reading the following.
+If you are not familiar with it, we recommend that you refer the `README.md` and `TUTORIAL.md` of [futures](https://github.com/alexcrichton/futures-rs) before reading the following.

+This library also uses [mio](https://github.com/carllerche/mio) to achieve efficient asynchronous I/O handling (mainly for networking primitives).
+However, its existence is hidden from the user, so you do not usually have to worry about it.

+---

 A fiber is a future which executed by ... .
-(expect users familliar with the futures)
 (mio is hidden and no prerequirement)

 futures is gread ... . but a remaiing problems is